AlexandraNoriega/mybot_ws/README.md

 ~/mybot_ws$ catkin_make
 ``

-How is a new workspace remember put the direction devel to search path
+As it is a new workspace remember put the direction devel to search path

 ``
 echo "source ~/mybot_ws/devel/setup.bash" >> ~/.bashrc